 Many companies believe that old applications work perfectly fine, without noticing ongoing symptoms: frustrated employees, complex processes, IT dependency, increasing maintenance budget, limited data analytics, and overall inefficiency.

-Nonetheless, organizations continue to employ such technologies because they have heavily shaped themselves around certain ERPs and back-office systems they acquired a decade ago.
+Nonetheless, organizations continue to employ such technologies because they have heavily shaped their digital infrastructure around certain ERPs and back-office systems they acquired a decade ago.
 Considering the current market and industry challenges, having central technologies that slow your workforce down can negatively impact achieving efficient operations and driving new business.

-What Type of Information Do These Systems Usually Store?
+What Type of Information Do Legacy Systems Usually Store?

 Legacy systems are still around because they contain vital business information and data.
 Such data includes customer transactions, personnel information, logistics, project management, accounting and financial records, resource management, legal documents, and assets.
 Legacy systems may include ERPs, CRMs, custom applications, custom portals, and other back-end systems.

 The data typically sits with the respective departments, meaning it cannot be effectively pooled and retrieved to power better customer experience and operational efficiency.
 Sometimes just having access may require specialized IT support or vendor hours.
 More concretely, legacy data lacks customer analytics and AI for improved decision-making.